GenericMappingTools/gmt/doc/rst/source/project.rst

     with *major* and *minor* axes given in km (unless **-N** is given) and the *azimuth* of the major axis in degrees.
 Append **+e** to adjust the increment set via **-G** so that the the ellipse has equal distance increments [Default uses the given increment and closes the ellipse].
+For degenerate ellipses you can just supply a single *diameter* instead.

 .. |Add_-bi| replace:: [Default is 2 input columns].
 .. include:: explain_-bi.rst_